Chayy80/Repostorio-Equipo-3/Task_Request#2/DoD english.md

 - Testing of notifications performed on different browsers and devices.
 - Unit and integration tests completed and approved.
 - Documentation updated and approved.

+# Non functional requirements

+### 1. Browser  Compatibility

+**Definition  of  Done:**

+-   The  system  has  been  tested  on  Google  Chrome  and  other  Chromium-based  browsers.
+-   The  system  has  been  tested  on  mobile  devices  with  Android  and  Windows  operating  systems.
+-   Usability  testing  has  been  conducted  on  all  specified  browsers  and  operating  systems.
+-   All  compatibility  issues  have  been  documented  and  resolved.
+-   Regression  tests  completed  to  ensure  updates  do  not  break  compatibility.
+-   Documentation  is  updated  and  approved.

+### 2. Accessibility

+**Definition  of  Done:**

+-   The  system  is  accessible  from  modern  browsers  without  the  need  to  download  applications.
+-   The  system  has  been  tested  on  various  mobile  devices  to  ensure  accessibility.
+-   Performance  tests  have  been  conducted  to  ensure  fast  loading  times  on  mobile  devices.
+-   Accessibility  tests  have  been  completed,  ensuring  compliance  with  standards  such  as  WCAG.
+-   All  identified  accessibility  issues  have  been  resolved.
+-   Documentation  is  updated  and  approved.